AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 <br>
 That said, recovered 16S rRNA gene copy numbers do represent... well, numbers of recovered 16S rRNA gene copies.
 So long as you're interpreting them that way, and thinking of your system in the appropriate way, you can perform differential abundance testing to test for which representative sequences have significantly different copy-number counts between samples – which can be useful information and guide the generation of hypotheses.
 One tool that can be used for this is *DESeq2*, which we used above to transform our count table for beta diversity plots.

-Now that we've found a statistical difference between our two rock samples, this is one way we can try to find out which ASVs (and possibly which taxa) are contributing to that difference.
-If you are going to use *DESeq2*, be sure to carefully go over their thorough manual and other information you can find [here](https://bioconductor.org/packages/release/bioc/html/DESeq2.html){:target="_blank"}.
+Now that we've found a statistical difference between our two rock groups, this is one way we can try to find out which ASVs (and possibly which taxa) are contributing to that difference.
+If you are going to use *DESeq2*, be sure to carefully go over their thorough manual and other information you can find [here](https://bioconductor.org/packages/release/bioc/html/DESeq2.html){:target="_blank"}, particularly [this very informative page](https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html).

 We are going to take advantage of another *phyloseq* convenience, and use the `phyloseq_to_deseq2` function to make our *DESeq2* object.